Fun New York Slang: Things New Yorkers Say and What They Mean!

 Similar to my bad, saying my fault is a way of acknowledging you might have done something wrong, didn’t realize something, or took it out of context.
 Some examples of using the slang word my fault would be:

-- You: I was next in line!
+- You: I was next on the line!
 New Yorker: My fault.

 9. Real Talk

-When New Yorkers say real talk, what they indicating they are not joking around and are being serious.
+When New Yorkers say “real talk,” we are indicating that we are not joking around and are being serious.